Public Policy Studies

 The major is designed to prepare students for admission to graduate or professional programs or for careers in law, government, public service, activism, research, or business.
 The PPS major cultivates graduates with a sophisticated, in-depth understanding of the vast array of issues - both global and national - that influence policy problems and outcomes.

-The core courses for the PPS major are in research methods, statistical methods, ethics, public finance, government, economics, and society and culture.
-Students have a choice as to how to fulfill these requirements, and can work with the program director to choose options appropriate for their interests.
-A student contemplating a major in public policy studies should also take the following prerequisites: PSCI 1100, 1101, 1102, or 1150; ECON 1010 and 1020.
+The core courses for the PPS major are in the politics of public policy, economics, research methods, the social contexts of public policy, and the history and ethics of public policy.
+Students have a choice as to how to fulfill some of these requirements.
+A student contemplating a major in public policy studies should also take the following prerequisites: MATH 1201 or 1301; ECON 1500 or 1510 or both MATH 2820L and either 2810 or 2820; PSCI 1100, ECON 1010, and ECON 1020.

 PPS majors have gone from Vanderbilt to jobs on Capitol Hill, graduate school in Public Health and other policy-related areas, service in Teach for America and the Peace Corps, and law school, to name just a few of the many paths these students have chosen.